Stimulant psychosis: Phenidates

 Methylphenidate and its analogues (such as ethylphenidate, 4F-MPH, and isopropylphenidate) share similar pharmacological profiles as other norepinephrine-dopamine reuptake inhibitors.
 Chronic abuse of methylphenidate has the potential to lead to psychosis.
 Similar psychiatric side effects have been reported in a study of ethylphenidate.
 No studies regarding psychosis and 4F-MPH or isopropylphenidate have been conducted, but given their high DAT binding and cellular uptake activity, the possibility of stimulant psychosis remains.

 Caffeine

 There is limited evidence that caffeine, in high doses or when chronically abused, may induce psychosis in normal individuals and worsen pre-existing psychosis in those diagnosed with schizophrenia.

-Diagnosis

 Differential diagnosis

 Though less common than stimulant psychosis, stimulants such as cocaine and amphetamines as well as the dissociative drug phencyclidine (PCP, angel dust) may also cause a theorized severe and life-threatening condition known as excited delirium.
 This condition manifests as a combination of delirium, psychomotor agitation, anxiety, delusions, hallucinations, speech disturbances, disorientation, violent and bizarre behavior, insensitivity to pain, elevated body temperature, and hysterical strength.
 Despite some superficial similarities in presentation excited delirium is a distinct (and more serious) condition than stimulant psychosis.
 The existence of excited delirium is currently debated.